HadrienG2/crofiler/README.md

 #### Mandatory

 At present, `crofiler` has only been tested on Linux.
-It is expected to be fully functional on other Unices like macOS or FreeBSD, but not Windows as it currently relies on VT100 terminal commands.
+It is expected to be fully functional on other Unices like macOS or FreeBSD, but not on Windows as it currently relies on VT100 terminal commands.

 To be able to profile compilation units, you will need a `clang` version newer